 Officers should avoid unnecessary obstruction of vehicular traffic, whether on the roadway or private property, while conducting traffic stops.
 When appropriate, after the initial contact, violators should be requested to move the vehicle to a location off a main/busy thoroughfare.
-They must be able to operate their vehicles legally and safely.
+They must be able to legally and safely operate their vehicles.
 Driveways and business lots, such as gasoline station service drives should not be obstructed.
-Equipment stops must be consistent with ordinance 1541.

 - D. Enforcement Action - 1.
 A driver whose license has been suspended or revoked (DWLS/DWLR) shall be cited/charged. - 2.
 Enforcement action in the form of a Uniform Law Citation (ULC) should be taken against drivers committing speed and/or hazardous traffic violations, where the officer believes that the driver's actions were not inadvertent.
-When determining whether a violation was inadvertent, the officer should consider weather, traffic, and roadway conditions, and any other factors present at the time the violation occurred. - 3.
-Inadvertent violations where other persons or property have been endangered should result in enforcement action. - 4.
+When determining whether a violation was inadvertent, the officer should consider weather, traffic, and roadway conditions, and any other factors present at the time the violation occurred.

+- a.
+Inadvertent violations where other persons or property have been endangered should result in enforcement action. - 3.
+Enforcement action should be taken against drivers committing non-hazardous and equipment violations, if the officer believes this will cause the driver to comply with correcting the equipment or other statutory requirement. - 4.
 Enforcement action should be taken against public carriers, commercial vehicles, pedestrians, and bicyclists the same as it is applied in the above sections. - 5.
 Enforcement action should be taken against drivers who commit violations off the public roadway based upon the provisions stated in applicable laws and/or corresponding local ordinances. - 6.
-Enforcement action in the form of a ULC should be taken against drivers involved in a traffic accident, when upon investigation by the officer has reasonable cause to believe the driver is responsible for a violation (civil infraction or misdemeanor).

-Supervisors are responsible to review traffic accidents for appropriate and consistent enforcement action by officers.

-- 7. Enforcement action should be taken for all occupant restraint violations as allowed under statute and ordinances. - 8.
+Enforcement action in the form of a ULC should be taken against drivers involved in a traffic accident, when upon investigation by the officer has reasonable cause to believe the driver is responsible for a violation (civil infraction or misdemeanor). - a.
+Supervisors are responsible to review traffic accidents for appropriate and consistent enforcement action by officers. - 7.
+Enforcement action should be taken for all occupant restraint violations as allowed under statute and ordinances. - 8.
 Enforcement action should be taken against drivers who commit licensing, registration, or insurance violations. - 9.
-Violations issued to a driver shall be written under local ordinances unless the State law is more appropriate or other action is required by prosecutorial guidelines.
-Multiple violations should all be issued either under state or local jurisdictions. - 10.
-Written warnings shall only be issued in conjunction with a citation issued for another charge.
+Violations issued to a driver shall be written under local ordinances, unless the State law is more appropriate or other action is required by prosecutorial guidelines.
+Multiple violations should all be issued either under state or local jurisdictions.